Cumulativerse/js-app-template/core/README.md

   - [ ] Remove tmp folder from `./src/lib/redux/features/` and cleanup related redux store code.
   - [ ] Remove coinGeckoApi codegen scripts from `utility-scripts/src/api-codegen/apicodegen.ts` and related swaggers.

+## Warnings

+- DaisyUI theme is using "oklch" css function which is not supported by old browsers (e.g. chrome v111).
+It will fallback to light theme in these browsers.
+So check for light theme too.

 <!-- Links Used through document -->

 [Next.js Folder]: https://nextjs.org/docs/getting-started/project-structure